Jenrikku/WITCHandFAIRY/tools/tilemaptool/BinaryFileDoc.md

 # Binary Tile Map file documentation (.btm)

 This file contains a binary tile map with an embedded tile set.
-It can be assumed that all values are unsigned.
+It can be assumed that all values are unsigned and row-major.

 | Offset | Size |     Description     |
 |--------|------|---------------------|